kateshaowanjou/StarRocks_Community_K/Technical-Steering-Committee.md

 ### **Removal**

-A TSC member may be removed by an affirmative vote of a majority of the TSC.
+During the one-year term, a TSC member may be removed by a majority vote of the TSC.
+Members who remain inactive for an entire year will be automatically removed from the TSC.